 Some studies show that cannabinol may have comparable efficacy as a sedative to pharmaceutical drugs like diazepam.
-However, cannabinol also has a wide variety of other therapeutic qualities.
+However, cannabinol also has a wide variety of other therapeutic effects.

 CBN and Neurodegenerative Conditions.
 In studies on rodents, CBN has been found to help delay the onset of symptoms associated with Amyotrophic Lateral Sclerosis (ALS) and other neurodegenerative conditions.

 Glaucoma.
 Like with cannabigerol (CBG), research shows that cannabinol may be able to help reduce intraocular pressure in glaucoma patients.
 However, research into this and its efficacy for helping treat glaucoma is ongoing.